Manjinder Singh (general): Military career

 After being promoted to the rank of Lieutenant General, he was appointed as the Chief of Staff of the Western Command.
 On 29 October 2021, he took over as the General Officer Commanding of White Knight Corps (XVI) from Lieutenant General M.V.
 Suchindra Kumar.
-On 1 December 2023, he took over as the General Officer Commanding-in-Chief Army Training Command succeeding Lieutenant General Surinder Singh Mahal who superannuated on 30 November 2023.
+A year later on 4 Jan 2023, he assumed the appointment of Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development) at the Integrated Defence Staff.'

-He assumed the appointment of General Officer Commanding-in-Chief South Western Command on 1 July 2024 succeeding Lieutenant General Dhiraj Seth who moved to Southern Command as Army Commander.
+On 1 December 2023, he took over as the General Officer Commanding-in-Chief Army Training Command succeeding Lieutenant General Surinder Singh Mahal, who superannuated on 30 November 2023.
+On 1 July 2024, Lieutenant General Manjinder Singh took over as General Officer Commanding-in-Chief South Western Command succeeding Lieutenant General Dhiraj Seth who moved to Southern Command as an Army Commander.

 Awards and decorations

-On Republic Day 2024, the general officer was awarded with the Ati Vishisht Seva Medal, in 2015 he was awarded the Yudh Seva Medal and the Vishisht Seva Medal in 2019.
+During his career, the general officer was awarded with the Param Vishisht Seva Medal in 2026, the Ati Vishisht Seva Medal in 2024, the Yudh Seva Medal in 2015 and the Vishisht Seva Medal in 2019.